 - Track material overbuy so you fix your waste factor next time

-- See profit per roof, not just revenue
+- See profit per roof, not just revenue on the deposit

 Roof estimate line items at a glance

 A complete roofing estimate covers more than shingles.
 Here is the spread of line items a clean bid usually carries, and why each one moves the price.
+Miss any one of these and the number on your proposal is not the number the job actually costs.

 A roof bid is a stack of conditions, not a single per-square number.